bry02g/hw3_layouts/README.md

 I have provided the Column widget you just need to add the widgets so it matches the screenshot.

-Note: The following snippet makes the text align to the left inside the Column widget.
+Note: The following snippet makes the children of a Column start to the left.
 ```dart
     crossAxisAlignment: CrossAxisAlignment.start
 ```